Franmg94/flying-dino/README.md

 ## 2. Define Milestones

-Milestone1: Display the player and one obstacle
+### M1: Display the player and one obstacle

+- [x]  Display and create Character class
-- Player movement up and down
+- [x]  Player movement up and down (create event listener)
+- [x]  Display and create Obstacle object
+    - Class and Dom initialize[X]
+        - initialize properties
+    - Create element( ) and call from the constructor[X]
+        - AppendChild
+    - Display Obstacles [X]
+        - Create an empty array
+        - setInterval to create new Instances of Obstacle ( )

-- Obstacle movement towards the left
+- [x]  Obstacle movement towards the left
+- setInterval moving obstacles left

+- [x]  Set the screen size
+- overflow: hidden;

+---

-v2: Generate collision and new obstacles
+### M2.
+Generate collision and new obstacles

-- Identify collision and stop game
+- [x]  Identify collision
-- Create new obstacles that are removed when reached the end
+- Create a function only for collision (X)
+- Stop moving when collision (X)

+- [x]  Push

+    Obstacles pushing when there’s a collision (X)

+---

-v3: Diversity of obstacles and physics
+### M3.
+Diversity of obstacles and physics

+- [x]  Different highs of obstacles
+- Adjust the height of each object randomly

+- [x]  Gravity
+- Function that is always substracting positionY from player

+- [x]  Jump
+- Create new method in Player class

+---

+### M4.
+Game mechanics

+- [ ]  Game loop function
+- [ ]  Game update status

+- [ ]  Improve collision
-- Create a pattern of obstacles that the player needs to avoid (the distance of the empty space of the obstacles affects the difficulty of the user experience)
+- Player needs to stand on top of the obstacles

+Why it’s not working?
+The collision update needs to happen when the player is moving,

+I’ll try to check it through game loop.

+What other things can I start working on?

+- [ ]  Game over
+When player hits the ground loses one live, or game  over.

+- [ ]  Objectives?

+---

+### *Further ideas*

+V2:

-- Adjust the speed of the movement of the obstacles and the movement of the player
+- [ ]  Smooth movement: adjust speed of the objects
-- Implement physics for the player (gravity)

-v4: Make it pretty

-- Find images background
+- [ ]  Abilities like shooting
+- [ ]  Day and Night Phase: during one phase you collect staff and its easy, during the other phase it gets harder and more obstacles, colors change
+- [ ]  Grounded boolean: check if the player is on the ground or not